arcus/education_modules/bash_scripts/bash_scripts.md

 ***
 <div class = "answer">

-**A script isn't very useful because you could just as easily run code by typing it in line by line.** FALSE: You can speed up the process a lot, and avoid typos, but using a script to automate procedures you want to do multiple times!
+**A script isn't very useful because you could just as easily run code by typing it in line by line.** FALSE: You can speed up the process a lot, and avoid typos, by using a script to automate procedures you want to do multiple times!

 **The standard file ending for a script file is `.sh`.** TRUE: Although the file ending doesn't impact what the script does, ending the file name with `.sh` is standard practice.